Jordyn Woods Rocks Skimpy Hot Pink Swimsuit

 Jordyn Woods shared a brand new swimsuit pic today, and it’s causing a stir among her fans.

-The photo showed her posing in a pool, as she stood in a shallow end.
-Her swimsuit was hot pink, and had a revealing cut.
-The top of it was arguably conservative, as it had a halter-style cut.
+The photo showed her posing in a pool, as she stood in the shallow end.
+Her swimsuit was hot pink, and the top of it was arguably conservative, as it had a halter-style cut.
 But what made it eye-catching was the bottom half of the one-piece.
-It had a majorly high cut at the bottom, which gave way to a huge cutout on her sides.
+It had a majorly high cut on the legs, which gave way to a huge cutout on her sides.
 This meant that her hips were on full display, while fans could only speculate on what it looked like from behind.

 Woods completed the look with a cheetah-print tie that she wore around her waist, which helped to keep the swimsuit in place.